SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 ### Installing the Node.js API

-For a local installation of the API package, run from the current repository root directory:
+For a local installation of the API package, run from the current `{{ site.baseurl | remove: '/'}}` directory:

 ```
-npm install solclientjs@">=10.0.0"
+npm install solclientjs
 ```

 ### Running the Samples